 Vehicle Noise Measurement

-In a world where there is a drive for everything to be quieter, vehicle noise measurement and control is a growing application.
+In a world where there is a drive for everything to be quieter, vehicle noise measurement and noise control is a growing application.

 Once three valid measurements have been made, the highest is taken and used as the valid result.
 The microphone can be placed at the specified measurement position, typically 45 degrees and 0.5m from the exhaust of the vehicle under test.

-The Pulsar Quantifier Model 91 Sound Level Meter is the ideal meter to perform effective vehicle noise measurements.
-The pre-amplifier can be removed from the instrument, connected via a cable and located next to the exhaust in the correct position.
-This allows the sound level meter to be read from the driver’s seat so the correct engine speed can be set.
-Please also refer to our latest range of professional sound level meters, the Pulsar Nova also suitable for vehicle noise measurement and vehicle noise testing.
+Another sound meter that can be used is the Quantifier Model 91.
+On this model, the pre-amplifier can be removed from the instrument, connected via a cable and located next to the exhaust in the correct position.
+This allows the sound level meter to be read from the driver’s seat so the correct engine speed can be set for measuring noise from vehicle exhausts.